sugarlabs/www-v2/src/constants/MarkdownFiles/posts/2025-08-03-ssoc-2025-MuhammadHaroon-week09.md

 ## Goals for This Week

-- **Goal 1:** Create a FastAPI for connecting frontend with backend.
+- **Goal 1:** Create a FastAPI for connecting frontend with backend for AI Sample Generation.

 ---